yunijeong5/FireDronesRL/README.md

 > **Note**
 > This project used Ray 2.5.1 and Gymnasium 0.26.3.
 Using other versions (especially Ray) may cause error.

+_Edit: Project runs on Ray 2.6.1, with more deprecated warnings_

 ## Problem Description

 **Environment Initialization and Updates**: 10 by 10 grid.
 On each cell, a tree grows with probability X, and fire ignites on K trees.
 At each time stamp, fire spreads to a neighboring (8 surrounding cells) with probability Y.